mafudge/dps-thesis/Draft-Thesis.md

 ### 3.3.1 Overview

+\[describe the process at a high level, details are below\]

+Categorical content analysis

+Build a codebook

+Take a sample of 50

+Hand classify the 50

+Evaluate which model does the most consistent job classifying compared to human.

+Classify all 1024 observations

+Summarize classifications so the unit of analysis is participant.

+\[old stuff\]

 There were 1024 participant sessions in the D1 chatbot trace data.
-Each session would be coded based on whether the session demonstrated a clear indication of task completion or activity where the participant seeks to understand.
+Each session was coded using an LLM based on whether the session demonstrated a clear indication of task completion or activity where the participant sought to learn.
 There was also a category for inconclusive sessions, where the session did not clearly demonstrate either.
 The categorical content analysis was performed based on deductive coding.
 Themes were identified among findings in academic literature in addition to my seven years of experience teaching IST256.
 The codebook outlined four key behaviors.
 The task completion category included activities such as superficial learning through answer seeking, and overreliance by cognitive offloading for task completion.
 The understanding category included scaffolding activities where the AI helps the learner, and questioning where participants ask questions to clarify a concept.

 Since it was not practical to manually code all 1024 participant sessions, AI-assisted content analysis was used.
 The codebook was turned